segabl/pd2-streamlined-heisting/README.md

 - Removes heavy and medium hurt animations from heavy SWAT but scales their damage lower than their light counterparts
 - Improves the surrender presets, different enemies have different chances to surrender
+- Restores spawning voicelines for Bulldozers and Tasers